recobe182/gohub/README.md

 ```

 ## Patching qpid.apache.org/electron and proton
-In order to use this library, you need to patch qpid.apache.org/electron and proton to make it supports for filtering.
-Azure Event Hub client has to set filter to specify the offset where the client will start consume messages from.
-Please use add_filter.patch to patch qpid.apache.org/electron and proton.
+In order to use this library, you need to patch qpid.apache.org/electron and proton to make it supports marshal/unmarshl timestamp data type.
+Please use timestamp.patch to patch qpid.apache.org/electron and proton.